What is non-Hodgkin lymphoma?

 - Non-Hodgkin lymphoma

-These 2 types of lymphomas behave, spread, and respond to treatment differently.
+These different types of lymphomas behave, spread, and respond to treatment differently.

 Doctors can usually tell the difference between them by looking at the cancer cells under a microscope.
 In some cases, sensitive lab tests may be needed to tell them apart.